RubDevs/ChatNode/README.md

 Requires [Node.js](https://nodejs.org/) to run.

 Clone the repo
-Install the dependencies.
+Install dependencies.

 ```sh
 $ git clone https://github.com/RubDevs/ChatNode.git
 $ cd ChatNode
 $ npm install
 ```
-In order to see it in action you must create an MongoDB Atlas account if not have one already (free tier works fine) and create a DB cluster, follow every step given by Mongo Atlas to achieve it.
+In order to see it in action you must create a MongoDB Atlas account if not have one already (free tier works fine) and create a DB cluster, follow every step given by Mongo Atlas to achieve it.

-Once created get the connection string by pressing to connect button in your cluster
+Once created, get the connection string by pressing to connect button in your cluster
 ![connect](/assets/mongoatlas.png)

 Then choose native drivers option
 ![drivers](/assets/mongoatlas0.png)

-Finally copy the connection string given and replace the parameters <password> and <DBname>
+Finally copy the connection string given and replace the parameters password and DBname
 ![string](/assets/mongoatlas1.png)

 Now add to ChatNode root a file called .env with following content: